splunk/corona_virus/README.md

 ### App Requirements

-This app currently is supported on Linux only.
+* This app currently is supported on Linux only.

-For all dashboards to load optimally, please ensure you have the [Maps+ App installed from Splunkbase](https://splunkbase.splunk.com/app/3124/).
+* For the Confirmed Cases/Locations Overlay dashboard to load optimally, please ensure you have the [Maps+ App installed from Splunkbase](https://splunkbase.splunk.com/app/3124/).

-Please also ensure you are installing using the git clone method below.
+* Please also ensure you are installing using the git clone method below.

 ### Specific Requirements for Cloning the Directory.